 Dana Goodier is a veteran teacher and current middle school administrator with over 18 years of experience teaching World Languages and English.
-She expects to complete her EdD in Educational Leadership late 2019.
+She completed her EdD in Educational Leadership in early 2020.
 Building off of her own growth as a teacher, she is dedicated to providing schools with techniques to minimize off-task behavior and to increase time on task.

 Dana’s philosophy about teaching is simple.
 She agrees with Madeline Hunter when she said, “Kids don’t care how much you know until they know how much you care!”
 Sometimes the subject matter in our classrooms can’t compete with the “drama” in their lives.
 The main ingredient missing in a lot of our classrooms today is a “connection with kids.”
 She also believes teachers don’t need any more theory and new, trendy programs with catchy names.